 I'm Lia Suzuki, Founder and Director of Aikido Kenkyukai International USA ("AKI USA"), a nonprofit Aikido organization.
 I currently hold the rank of 6th dan through the Aikikai World Headquarters (Hombu Dojo) and travel extensively as a guest instructor, conducting Aikido seminars at dojos around the world.

-My mission is to foster inclusion in the Aikido world, rather than division and to increase Aikido’s popularity among youth, Gen Z-er's, and Millennials.Get Notified When My NEW Virtual Dojo Goes Live!
+My mission is to foster inclusion in the Aikido world, rather than division and to increase Aikido’s popularity among youth, Gen Z-er's, and Millennials.Get notified when I launch new courses.

 About This Website

 2020 turned our world upside down and inside out.

 Many instructors scrambled to figure out new ways of teaching.
 Students had to adapt to new ways of learning.
 And dojo owners and leaders struggled to support their dojo members.
 Sadly, some dojos closed permanently.

 I myself, have continued my training, I've continued teaching my students, and I've been able to support my students during what has been a very challenging time for them.
 I've even gained some new students.

 I created my Virtual Dojo back in 2017.